O-1 Visa for Persons of Extraordinary Ability

 Motion picture or TV industry

 Those in the film and television industry are held to a higher standard than those in the arts although the same criteria are used.
-They must show a history of “extraordinary achievement” rather then mere “distinction.”
+They must show a history of “extraordinary achievement” rather than mere “distinction.”

 Science, Business and Athletics